 - Assist in the opening/closing procedures for the apartments or hall, including but not limited to, key distribution and collection, inventories, and damage assessment.

-- Fulfill weekly service desk shift requirements as set by Managers.
+- Fulfill weekly desk shift requirements as set by Managers.

-- Assist with the apartment sign-up process, including, but not limited to, leading tours at the Apartment Open House.
+- Assist with the housing selection process, including, but not limited to, leading tours at the Apartment Open House.

 - Attend weekly CA staff meetings.

 - Attend regularly scheduled 1-1 meetings with the supervising manager.

 - Participate in staff training programs, including up to a 14-day training prior to the opening of the fall semester, up to a 4-day training prior to the spring semester and all other trainings and enrichments throughout the school year upon request.

 - CAs must have prior approval from their supervising Manager for field experience, internships, extra-curricular activities, and outside employment.
 Commitments such as student teaching, intensive internships and other major extra-curricular or academic obligations that require the CA to be off-campus several days a week for significant lengths of time may cause a student to be ineligible for the CA position.

 - If a CA’s cumulative GPA falls below the 2.5 requirement, they may be placed on job probation and be given one semester to bring cumulative GPA back up.

 - The UNH Department of Housing reserves the right to assign a CA to the apartment complex/hall that is best suited to their skills and abilities or its needs for CA coverage.

 - The present and past conduct of a CA is expected to be in line with the needs and missions of the position and the Department.
 Although having a judicial conduct record does not necessarily bar a candidate from being considered for employment, serious conduct violations that have resulted in probation, eviction or suspension will be weighed heavily in the final hiring decisions.